UMM-CSci-3601/intro-to-git/team_info/Team_B.md

-# Group B
+# Team B

-People assigned to Group B should their contact info here in this cummulative document for that group.
+People assigned to Team B should their contact info here in this cumulative document for that group.

 ## Your name